wp-plugins/formilla-live-chat/readme.txt

 = I've followed all the instructions but I still appear offline and see the "Email us" button on my site.
 How do I go online and get the button to say "Chat with us"? =
 If you're using the Live Chat web interface, it behaves just like any chat client; you must login to Formilla.com (the chat client) via your **WordPress Admin Panel --> Formilla Chat** menu item, or directly at Formilla.com in a new browser window.
 Once you've logged in and navigated to the **Live Chat --> Live Chat Now** page, you're considered online and ready to accept chats.
 If you log off, your button will go to offline mode and display "Email us".
-If you're using Google Talk or Skype instead of the live chat web interface, simply log into your preferred chat client for either service and Formilla.com will recognize you're online and display "Chat with us" after a few seconds.
+If you're using Google Talk instead of the live chat web interface, simply log into your preferred chat client for either service and Formilla.com will recognize you're online and display "Chat with us" after a few seconds.

 = How do I appear unavailable so that customers cannot chat with me during that time? = If you are currently not available to chat, just sign out of your Formilla.com Live Chat account and you will not receive any live chats during this time.
 We took a very simple approach to appearing online versus offline for live chat.
-If you are using Google Talk or Skype via Formilla.com Live Chat instead, simply sign out of your preferred client and Formilla.com will automatically update your status.
+If you are using Google Talk via Formilla.com Live Chat instead, simply sign out of your preferred client and Formilla.com will automatically update your status.

 = Is there a way for me to deactivate my live chat wordpress button momentarily without deactivating or removing the plugin? =
 Yes.
 Access your wordpress admin panel and select the **Formilla Chat** link to access your Formilla.com Live Chat account.
 Upon logging in, navigate to your live chat widget's Advanced Options by selecting from the menu as follows: **Live Chat** **-->** **View Widgets** then select the edit icon of your widget and **uncheck** the **Active Widget** option on the **Widget Details** tab.
 This will simply hide the live chat button from your wordpress site.
 Once ready, just **check** the same box and the button re-appears!

-= How do I configure Google Talk (gtalk/gchat) or Skype chat instead of using the Formilla.com Live Chat standard offering? = Setup Skype or Google Talk by accessing your Formilla.com Live Chat account and navigate to **Account Settings --> Manage Users** and select the edit icon for the appropriate account.
-Under the Chat Client dropdown, choose Skype or Gtalk and provide your Chat User Name.
-Upon saving, you can log into your Skype or Google Talk chat client and you'll notice multiple Formilla.com chat bot invitations.
+= How do I configure Google Talk (gtalk/gchat) instead of using the Formilla.com Live Chat standard offering? = Setup Google Talk by accessing your Formilla.com Live Chat account and navigate to **Account Settings --> Manage Users** and select the edit icon for the appropriate account.
+Under the Chat Client dropdown, choose Gtalk and provide your Chat User Name.
+Upon saving, you can log into your Google Talk chat client and you'll notice multiple Formilla.com chat bot invitations.
 You will need to accept the chat invitations to start using your chat client with Formilla.com.
 Once you accept the invitations, your chat button should turn to "Chat with us" after a few moments.
 If you log off from your client, the button will automatically recognize you are no longer available and shift to "Email us".

 = Can I proactively initiate a live chat session with my customers? =